kglassmire/ForumSiteCore/README.md

 The goal of this web project is to create a clone of a fairly data intensive application that I'm familiar with (Reddit / Voat) and duplicate it with an ASP.NET Core stack.

 ## Reasons
 I don't generally get to work with open-source technologies in my day-to-day.

 I come from a SQL Server environment.
 I'd like to know more about other database platforms and if they could work for me in future personal projects and employment opportunities.
+Hence why I chose PostgreSQL.

+I wanted to try a front-end technology that doesn't force me into making a single page application.
+Knockout.js used to be the go-to for this time of implementation but it is fairly outdated.
+Vue.js seems to fit the bill.

+I have very little experience with webpack and I wanted to configure a project with it from scratch so I understood it better.

+I want to explore application data caching mechanisms with distributed memory cache with Redis.

 ## Projects
 Inside of this ASP.NET solution there are multiple projects